 I am currently supervising a number of PhD students.
 My supervision resources are therefore somewhat limited.
 However, I am willing to discuss these matters with potential students.
 Please feel free to contact me if you are interested: visa.kurki@helsinki.fi.

 I am Vice President of both the Finnish Legal Philosophy Society (Finnish IVR) and Finnish Society for Animal Rights Law.
-I’ve served as one of the two editors of the Finnish law journal Oikeus and as the Editor-in-Chief of the Global Journal of Animal Law.
+I’ve served as an editor of the Finnish law journal Oikeus and as the Editor-in-Chief of the Global Journal of Animal Law.

-Apart from my academic occupations, I sing (as a member of Lain Huuto); enjoy the Third Golden Age of Television; and play computer games (mostly grand strategies and RPGs).
+Apart from my academic occupations, I am an avid member of the Finnish sauna community.
+In the autumn, I pick mushrooms and in the winter, I do cross-country skiing and winter swimming.
+I also play computer games (mostly grand strategies and RPGs).

 My name is pronounced more or less like if it was Spanish, though with an English “v”: VEE-sah KOOR-kee.